CollectionBuilder/collectionbuilder-sa/docs/data.md

 `timelinejs.json` is a time-focused format designed to work with the standalone version of Knight Lab's [TimelineJS](http://timeline.knightlab.com/).

 A link to the source code repository will be included if `source-code` is set in _config.yml, otherwise it will link to CollectionBuilder.

+## Data Markup

+The data found in `/assets/data/` can be seen as a "datapackage" containing all the derivatives related to the collection.
+This data is described by two markup standards.

+First, the Data page (`/data.html`) contains [schema.org Dataset](https://schema.org/Dataset) markup embedded on the page in json+ld format.
+This markup is [required by Google](https://developers.google.com/search/docs/data-types/dataset) to be indexed into their datasets search engine.

+Second, `/assets/data/` contains `datapackage.json` as described by the Frictionless Data [Data Package Spec](https://specs.frictionlessdata.io/data-package/).
+Each data file "resource" is described following the [Data Resource Spec](https://specs.frictionlessdata.io/data-resource/).

+Both methods provide metadata about the collection and a list of all downloadable data formats, documenting the data for better reuse and preservation.